sabeehtaqi/projects/README.md

 # demo

-This repo has data used in the various GES 778 demos.
+This repo has data for various GES 778 demos.

-Files are served directly from the master branch.
+Files on the master branch are served from <http://umbcsg/data>.